 Andrew is charged with maintaining our givME database and ensuring the information is technically organised, grammatically correct and up to date!
 Andrew enjoys interacting with customers and staff to display new information and contribute his ideas towards any projects which are on the go – and the daily quiz!
 In his spare time Andrew is rediscovering his interests in water sports, photography and outdoor pursuits.

 Mel’s passion for technology and data are two of the many reasons she enjoys working for Generosity NZ.
-Mel enjoys connecting with and delivering high quality data that is valuable to our customers.
+As Business Data Analyst, Mel enjoys delivering high quality data that is valuable to our customers.
 In Mel’s spare time she drums, and enjoys calligraphy and drawing.

 Sam Sefuiva, Chair